core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 A server that has received a secure group request may reply with a secure response, which is protected as described in Section 8.3 of {{RFC8613}}, with the following modifications.

-* In step 2, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}}.
+* In step 2, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this specification.

-* In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}}.
-The encoding of the compressed COSE object is modified as described in {{compression}}.
+* In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}} of this specification.
+The encoding of the compressed COSE object is modified as described in {{compression}} of this specification.

-* In step 5, the counter signature is computed and the format of the OSCORE mesage is modified as described in {{oscore-payl}}.
+* In step 5, the counter signature is computed and the format of the OSCORE mesage is modified as described in {{oscore-payl}} of this specification.
 In particular, the payload of the OSCORE message includes also the counter signature.

 ## Verifying the Response ## {#ssec-verify-response}

 Upon receiving a secure response message, the client proceeds as described in Section 8.4 of {{RFC8613}}, with the following modifications.

-* In step 2, the decoding of the compressed COSE object is modified as described in {{sec-cose-object}}.
-If the received Recipient ID ('kid') does not match with any Recipient Context for the retrieved Gid ('kid context'), then the client creates a new Recipient Context and initializes it according to Section 3 of {{RFC8613}}, also retrieving the server's public key.
+* In step 2, the decoding of the compressed COSE object is modified as described in {{sec-cose-object}} of this specification.
+If the received Recipient ID ('kid') does not match with any Recipient Context for the retrieved Gid ('kid context'), then the client MAY create a new Recipient Context and initializes it according to Section 3 of {{RFC8613}}, also retrieving the server's public key.
+If the application does not specify dynamic derivation of new Recipient Contexts, then the client SHALL stop processing the response.

-* In step 3, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}}.
+* In step 3, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this specification.

 * In step 5, the client also verifies the counter signature using the public key of the server from the associated Recipient Context.